rupakdas18/Word-by-word-co-occurrence-matrix-for-a-corpus-from-scratch/README.md

 # Word-by-word-co-occurrence-matrix-for-a-corpus-from-scratch

 **Program Details:**
-This program creates a a word by word co-occurrence matrix for a corpus.The cell values in this matrix should be the Pointwise Mutual Information (PMI) between 2 words.
+This program creates a word by word co-occurrence matrix for a corpus.
+The cell values in this matrix should be the Pointwise Mutual Information (PMI) between 2 words.

 **Code Usage:**
 The user must provide below input in below format: similiar-pmi.py 6 ./PA4-News-2011 input.txt